-Join us on February 3, 2018 for the 3rd Annual SEMO Horn Day.
-This year’s Guest Artist is Dr. Jeb Wallace, Assistant Professor of Horn at Wichita State University and the organizer/Artist in Resident is Dr. Nicholas Kenney, Assistant Professor of Horn at Southeast Missouri State University.
+Join us on February 22, 2020 for the 5th Annual SEMO Horn Day.
+This year’s Guest Artist is Lanette Compton, and the organizer/Artist in Residence is Dr. Nicholas Kenney.

 Feel free to contact Dr. Kenney with any questions: firstname.lastname@example.org or (573) 651 – 2344.